How to Gather, Communicate and Implement CSRs (Customer Specific Requirements)

 If you’re not sure your system is up-to-speed, simpleQuE offers certification readiness audits that are performed prior to a surveillance, recertification or initial Certification Body (CB) audit to be sure that your quality management system and team are ready.
 In addition, 2nd party internal audits can be conducted by our experts to be sure your system is maintained to these standards and CSRs, such as VDA audits and CQI audits.
 All of simpleQuE’s IATF® 16949 internal audits include a sampling of CSR requirements.
 Contact our IATF 16949® consultants for information about our services and on-site customized training classes for Root Cause Analysis and Problem Solving, Process Ownership, Core Tools and more.

 Knowledge.
 Expertise.
 Experience.

 IATF 16949® 4-Part Series

-This is the third of a four-part series of IATF 16949® articles written by simpleQuE consultant and auditor, Bob Dornhecker.* With over 30 years of combined experience in auditing, manufacturing, and certification, Bob has an extensive quality background.
+This is the third of a four-part series of IATF 16949® articles written by former simpleQuE consultant and auditor, Bob Dornhecker.* With over 30 years of combined experience in auditing, manufacturing, and certification, Bob has an extensive quality background.
 Additionally, he has taught and facilitated many quality-related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.
 He also conducts ISO 9001 and IATF 16949® 2nd and 3rd party audits.